Dental Conditions in Children: Effect on Health & Quality of Life

 • Limit eating

-• The frequency of your diet matters more than its quantity.
+• Frequency of our diet plan matters more than its quantity we intake

 • The acids you make last for 20 to 40 minutes.